Buff-collared nightjar: Distribution and habitat

-The nominate subspecies of buff-collared nightjar breeds from southeastern Arizona and southwestern New Mexico south through central Mexico to Morelos; it migrates from that area in winter.
+The nominate subspecies of buff-collared nightjar breeds from southeastern Arizona south through central Mexico to Morelos; it migrates from that area in winter.
 It is a year round resident in western Mexico from southern Sonora to Chiapas.
 A. r. troglodytes is a year round resident of Guatemala, Honduras, and possibly Nicaragua.
 They inhabit a variety of landscapes including thickly vegetated ravines and canyons in the arid north and thorn scrub and moister pine-oak woodlands to the south.
 In the U.S. it is typically found between 933 and 1400 m of elevation.
 It nests as low as sea level and as high as 3000 m in Mexico, and in Honduras is found between 900 and 1650 m.

 Behavior

 The buff-collared nightjar is most active at dawn and dusk but is also nocturnal.
 During the day it roosts on the ground under low vegetation, typically on steep ground with its head pointing downhill.